 Warnings, watches issued for areas of Pine Belt

 PINE BELT, Miss.
-(WDAM) - As a strong weather system approaches the Pine Belt, the National Weather Service is issuing watches and warnings for different parts of the area.
+(WDAM) -As a strong weather system moves through the Pine Belt, the National Weather Service is issuing watches and warnings for different parts of the area.

 NWS Jackson has the following watches and warnings issued for the Pine Belt: